renzasprec/Air-Passenger/README.md

-# Air Passenger
+Air Passenger - Time-Series (Python)

- Time-series problem using SARIMAX on Air Passenger data in Python
+Forecasting the number of air passengers using SARIMAX in statsmodels.